 Every old structure has a story to tell, and tearing down and hauling perfectly adequate homes and buildings to the landfill is not only wasteful but contributes to climate change.
 New buildings — even energy efficient, LEED-certified ones — have carbon footprints that take decades to recover versus renovating old buildings.

 Doing their part to save the planet, owners Doug Conarroe and his wife, Dana Coffield, have renovated and resold — in their spare time — a total of 19 historic homes, including two mountain cabins, since 1989.
 Doug and Dana were featured in a 2004 segment of HGTV’s series Restore America.
-Doug built or renovated another 6 non-historic homes in his spare time and specializes in moving and renovating neglected or abandon farmhouses from the 1880 to 1920 time period.
+Doug built or renovated another six non-historic homes in his spare time and specializes in moving and renovating abandon and/or uninhabitable farmhouses and structures from the 1880 to 1920 time period.

 • A team approach to structural assessment of an historic structure.
 Our visits can include a skilled contractor familiar with old buildings, a preservation architect and a licensed structural engineer.